 Age is one of the biggest factors in determining the cost of pet insurance.
 As you can see in the graph below, on average pets under a year old are typically more expensive in their first year of cover, with the cost dropping slightly for the next two years and then increasing as the pet ages.
 However, this isn’t always the case so it is important to do your homework before choosing a policy.

 What impacts the cost of pet insurance?

 Age is just one of the factors that can affect your pet insurance premiums.
 The other common ones are:

 - Species (i.e. cat, dog, bird etc.)

 - Whether they are desexed or not

-With regards to species, you can clearly see cover for cats is much cheaper than cover for dogs overall, due to the more extensive claims history of dog owners.
+With regards to species, you can clearly see that cover for cats is much cheaper than it is or dogs overall, due to the more extensive claims history of dog owners.
 Size is also important – little dogs tend to be cheaper than bigger ones.

 Regarding breed, some are more prone to certain pre-existing and genetic conditions, which can lead to exclusions in your policy.
 For example, many providers may not offer cover for respiratory surgery for pugs and bulldogs, given the way they are bred can lead to breathing problems.
 Other agile breeds like labs and golden retrievers are prone to arthritis as they get older too.